 - Golden Slipper Bed & Breakfast, Boston: The Golden Slipper provides a mix of city and seaside getaways for those visiting Boston.
 A floating B&B, the Golden Slipper is a yacht moored downtown at Lewis Wharf, and is open each year for stays from May 1 through November 15.
 Features include a galley kitchen, living room, separate bedroom, and front and rear decks.
-Up to four adults can stay at a time; rates are $175 for double occupancy, $210 for three people, and $245 for four guests.
+Up to four adults can stay at a time; rates start at $275.

 - Ice Hotel, Quebec: For those who always wondered what it’s like to spend a night in an igloo, the Ice Hotel in Quebec provides the answer, with many luxurious extras.
 Rates for one night start at $595 CDN ($503 U.S.), double occupancy, and include cocktails in the hotel bar, a four-course dinner at the hotel restaurant, buffet breakfast, insulated sleeping bag and linens, and gratuities.
 Tours are also available without an overnight stay for $14 per person.
 Additionally, the Ice Hotel often has early-bird discounts for travelers booking prior to winter’s arrival.